The concept behind trap shooting is pretty simple, right?

-A shooting club in Lyons, France started the competition to mark its 25th anniversary.
-Instead of being held every four years, as they do now, from 1897 to 1931 they were held every single year except during World War I.
+A shooting club in Lyons, France started the competition to mark it’s 25th anniversary.
+Instead of being held every four years, like they do now, from 1897 to 1931 they were held every single year except during the first World War.

-Trap shooting started in the World Shooting Championships in 1929.
+Trap shooting was introduced to the World Shooting Championships in 1929.
 These original events had shooters fire at 300 clay targets!

 That’s a lot of shooting, which, from my experience, is not very friendly to the shoulder.

 But, as the sport grew, the number of targets were eventually reduced to 200 in 1970, then down to 125 in 1994.
 Also, in 1990, the competition incorporated a 25-target final event to weed-out the winner.

 Then, in 1933, a separate trap shooting event emerged out of the World Shooting Championships, where only trap shooting competitions would take place.
 This event occurred from 1933 to 1939, then picked up again after 1950 because of World War II.
 This separate championship would eventually incorporate skeet-shooting and double trap into the events.

 Now, for some of the greatest trap shooters to ever live.

 The ones picked out here are from an older time, but their fame and talent are hard not to mention.